wasnotrice/git-up-to-speed/git-up-to-speed.md

 ### commit
 ### share

-^ Someone else has been working, too
+^ We decided, for stylistic reasons, to use all lowercase
-- first, going back to master
+- we go back to the add-authors branch
-- then checking out add-authors again

 ^ TODO